-A music education program for Veterans of all ages and abilities, commenced in 2010 and based at the Long Beach Scottish Rite.
+A music education program for Veterans of all ages and abilities, commenced in 2010 (with Jerry Salas as the Head Coach) and based at the Long Beach Scottish Rite.
 Has helped over 250 Veterans in the program.

 Veterans learn how to play music and or sing and fully participate in a music program designed to improve their mental health, well-being and interpersonal skills as measured by improved relationships with family, friends and colleagues.
 They will have the ability to become further engaged in society and be less inclined to engage in destructive life habits (i.e.: drugs and alcohol) as well as improve self-esteem and interpersonal, communication and socialization skills.

 Veterans build self-confidence and are connected to one another, being able to share experiences in a positive, enriching environment.

 A nonprofit charity organizations one of the best charities to donate.

 Choir program for Seniors at American Gold Star Manor, Long Beach.
 A residence for families of fallen soldiers and seniors.
 Commenced Oct 2015 and helped over 200 seniors.

 Seniors Choir program at The Barbara Alpert Jewish Community Center, Long Beach since Dec 2017 and helped over 150 seniors.

 Engage Vocal Group, held at Engage Arts Colony Long Beach, since 2013.